awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.External.Repl.md

 **Note**
 The permissions required to start replication on an Amazon RDS DB instance are restricted and not available to your Amazon RDS master user\.
 Because of this, you must use the Amazon RDS [mysql\.rds\_set\_external\_master](mysql_rds_set_external_master.md) and [mysql\.rds\_start\_replication](mysql_rds_start_replication.md) commands to set up replication between your live database and your Amazon RDS database\.

-## Start Replication Between an External Master Instance and a DB Instance on Amazon RDS<a name="MySQL.Procedural.Importing.External.Repl.Procedure"></a>
+## Start replication between an external master instance and a DB instance on Amazon RDS<a name="MySQL.Procedural.Importing.External.Repl.Procedure"></a>

 1. Make the source MySQL or MariaDB instance read\-only: